AI

 GPT-OSS 120B provides solutions for various tasks, such as summarizing texts, answering knowledge questions, or generating creative content.

-With reasoning enabled, Qwen3 235B delivers even better results for applications in science, technology, and software development.
+With reasoning enabled, Qwen3 235B VL delivers even better results for applications in science, technology, and software development.
 It impresses with advanced capabilities in solving complex problems, technical analysis, and code architecture.
 The variant without reasoning can be a valuable alternative when working with text or implementing code.

 Overall, the models perform very well in key comparison categories and are among the best freely available models.
 A core selection of eight important benchmarks, which evaluate skills such as mathematical problem solving and programming tasks, can be found at https://artificialanalysis.ai/.